Healthcare expenditure statistics

-Curative and rehabilitative services accounted for more than half of current healthcare expenditure in the majority of EU Member States
+Curative and rehabilitative care services accounted for more than half of current healthcare expenditure in all but three of the EU Member States

-Medical goods dispensed to outpatients accounted for around one quarter of total current healthcare expenditure
+Medical goods accounted for just under one fifth of healthcare expenditure in 2017

 Healthcare expenditure by provider

-An analysis of current healthcare expenditure by provider is shown in Table 4 and Figure 4.
+An analysis of current healthcare expenditure by provider is shown in Figure 8 and Table 7.
 It should be borne in mind that healthcare providers classified under the same group do not necessarily perform the same set of activities.
 For example, hospitals may offer day care, out-patient, ancillary or other types of service, in addition to in-patient services.

 System of health accounts

-Eurostat, the Organisation for Economic Cooperation and Development (OECD) and the World Health Organisation (WHO) have established a common framework for a joint healthcare data collection.
-Following this framework, EU Member States submit their data to Eurostat on the basis of a gentlemen’s agreement.
-The data collected relates to healthcare expenditure following the methodology of the system of health accounts (SHA) as well as statistics on human and physical resources in healthcare.
+Eurostat, the Organisation for Economic Cooperation and Development (OECD) and the World Health Organisation (WHO) established a common framework for a joint healthcare data collection exercise.
+The data collected relates to healthcare expenditure following the methodology of the system of health accounts (SHA).

-- healthcare expenditure by function (ICHA-HC) — which details the split in healthcare expenditure following the purpose of healthcare activities — such as, health promotion, curing illnesses, rehabilitation or long-term care;
+- healthcare expenditure by function (ICHA-HC) — which details the split in healthcare expenditure following the purpose of healthcare activities — such as, curative care, rehabilitative care, long-term care, or preventive care;

-- healthcare expenditure by provider (ICHA-HP) — which classifies units contributing to the provision of healthcare goods and services such as hospitals, various outpatients settings, diagnosis centres or retailers of medical goods;
+- healthcare expenditure by provider (ICHA-HP) — which classifies units contributing to the provision of healthcare goods and services — such as hospitals, residential facilities, ambulatory health care services, ancillary services or retailers of medical goods.

 Healthcare expenditure — methodology

-Statistics on healthcare expenditure are documented in this background article which provides information on the scope of the data, the legal framework to apply from 2016, the methodology employed, as well as related concepts and definitions.
-For country specific notes on this data collection, please refer to the annexes of the online metadata for these statistics.
+Statistics on healthcare expenditure are documented in a background article which provides more information on the scope of the data, the legal framework, the methodology employed, as well as related concepts and definitions.

 On the basis of Eurostat’s 2013 population projections (EUROPOP2013), long-run economic and budgetary projections aimed at assessing the impact of ageing population were published in 2015.
 This constituted the fifth release of such long-run projections since 2001.
-On the basis of underlying demographic and macro-economic assumptions and projections, age-related expenditures covering pensions, health care, long-term care, education and unemployment benefits were projected and analysed.
-The projections feed into a variety of policy debates in the EU, including the overarching Europe 2020 strategy.
+Taking account of underlying demographic and macro-economic assumptions and projections, age-related expenditures covering pensions, healthcare, long-term care, education and unemployment benefits were projected and analysed.
+These projections feed into a variety of policy debates in the EU.
 In particular, they are used in the context of the European semester so as to identify policy challenges, in the annual assessment of the sustainability of public finances carried out as part of the stability and growth pact.
 The latest release of the long-run economic and budgetary projections was in spring 2018, with the underlying demographic and macro-economic assumptions and projections having already been published at the end of 2017.